adamazing/personal-development/README.md

 ### Tasks / Activities

   * Diagram processes / current state of Enable services (Goals 1 & 2)
-    * Use [PlantUML](https://plantuml.com) to diagram Payment Arrangements work
+    * ~~Use [PlantUML](https://plantuml.com) to diagram Payment Arrangements work~~
-    * Use PlantUML to diagram Enable-stewarded services and their interactions, e.g. Billing/Payments
+    * ~~Use PlantUML to diagram Enable-stewarded services and their interactions, e.g. Billing/Payments~~
+    * Use Miro to whiteboard payments admin app flows/actions
+    * Look at other Diagram-As-Code tools more suited for describing flows & system interactions than PlantUML, e.g. [Mermaid](https://mermaid.js.org/intro)
+  * Task breakdown activities
+    * Join Elspeth to refine user stories for Billing Tools.
+  * Take notes on squad practices and actions
+    * Contribute more during retrospectives
+    * Contribute ideas for actions/ways-of-working

 ### Reading / Resources